A Comprehensive Approach

 - We monitor against attacks and suspicious behavior such as automated crawling or other targeted threats to the service and take appropriate action.

-- Our security also includes protection against SQL injection, buffer overflow, XSS, and other attack vectors.
+- Our security also includes protection against SQL injection, buffer overflow, XSS, CSRF, clickjacking, and other attack vectors.

 - Our operations team monitors the CERT advisory and updates the system based on new vulnerabilities.

-- We safeguard user information by authenticating user logins through 2048 bit SSL and by integrating with LDAP and CAS subscriber authentication systems when possible.
+- We safeguard user information by encrypting data transmissions through 2048 bit SSL and by integrating with LDAP and CAS subscriber authentication systems when possible.

 Of course, none of these services have high value unless your interaction with our software is successful.
 This insight has given us a strong focus on providing the tools you need most to manage your content and the support required to help you achieve your goals.